-As an expert sommelier and brewer, I can tell you that the content of can vary significantly depending on the process.
+As an expert sommelier and brewer, I can tell you that the alcohol content of beer can vary significantly depending on the brewing process.
 The term used to measure the alcohol content in beer is Alcohol by Volume (ABV).
 ABV represents the percentage of alcohol present in a given volume of beer.

 In general, most beers fall within the range of 4 percent to 8 percent ABV.
 This is the typical range you'll find for many commercial beers in the United States and around the world.
 It's a good balance that allows for flavor and drinkability without being overpowering in terms of alcohol content.